-The state of Colorado's Instream Flow Program (ISFP) was created in 1973 when the Colorado State Legislature recognized "the need to correlate the activities of mankind with some reasonable preservation of the natural environment" (See §37-92-102 (3) C.R.S.).
-The statute vests the CWCB with the exclusive authority to appropriate and acquire instream flow (ISF) and natural lake level water rights.
+The State of Colorado's Instream Flow Program (ISFP) was created in 1973 when the Colorado State Legislature recognized "the need to correlate the activities of mankind with some reasonable preservation of the natural environment" (See §37-92-102 (3) C.R.S.).
+The statute vests the CWCB with the exclusive authority to appropriate and acquire ISF and natural lake level water rights.
 In order to encourage other entities to participate in Colorado's ISF program, the statute directs the CWCB to request ISF recommendations from other state and federal agencies.

-Colorado Parks and Wildlife (CPW) has historically been one of the primary entities that submit ISF recommendations to the CWCB.
-CPW actively participates in the ISF program in order to meet Colorado's policy "... that the wildlife and their environment are to be protected, preserved, enhanced, and managed for the use, benefit, and enjoyment of the people of this state and its visitors ... and that, to carry out such a program and policy, there shall be a continuous operation of planning, acquisition, and development of wildlife habitats and facilities for wildlife-related opportunities" (See §33-1-101 (1) C.R.S.).
+CPW has historically been one of the primary entities that submit ISF recommendations to the CWCB.
+CPW actively participates in the ISFP in order to meet Colorado's policy "... that the wildlife and their environment are to be protected, preserved, enhanced, and managed for the use, benefit, and enjoyment of the people of this state and its visitors ... and that, to carry out such a program and policy, there shall be a continuous operation of planning, acquisition, and development of wildlife habitats and facilities for wildlife-related opportunities" (See §33-1-101 (1) C.R.S.).